 Southwater U3A was launched in 2006 and has gradually increased in numbers.

-We currently have 17 interest groups ranging from Book Reading to National Trust visits and are always looking for new ideas to form new groups.
+We have a number of interest groups ranging from Book Reading to National Trust visits and are always looking for new ideas to form new groups.
 (Some Groups may make a small charge.)
 To become a member of a group, you need to be a member of the Southwater U3A.

-We have 6 general meetings per year with a speaker on a variety of subjects - held in Beeson House, Lintot Square, Southwater.
-See 'Events' page for details.
-All members and non members are welcome.
+We normally have 6 general meetings per year with a speaker (just beginning to happen after lockdown) on a variety of subjects - held in either the Church Rooms or Dial Post Village Hall.

-To join our U3A please contact the Membership Secretary on 732851 or use the link on this web site.
+To join Southwater U3A please contact the Membership Secretary on 732018 or use the link on this web site.

 is to make Lifelong Learning, through the experience of U3A, a reality for all third agers.